 The exposed information includes both personally identifiable information (PII) and protected health information (PHI) including Social Security numbers, names, addresses, dates of birth, financial account information, diagnosis details, lab results, medication information, treatment information, health insurance and claims data, provider names, and dates of treatment.

 The breach’s severity is heightened by the nature of the data involved, which covers both financial and sensitive health information.
-While the company has not disclosed the exact number of affected individuals, the scope of the breach is significant due to the breadth of information potentially exposed.
+While the company has not disclosed the exact number of affected individuals, the total number of people affected according to its vendors' data breach disclosures is 122,950.

 The incident was publicly disclosed via ION’s official notice of email phishing incident.